12 Mosquito-Borne Diseases You Need to Know About ASAP

 Zika and beyond

 Mosquito season is upon us, folks.
-These pesky critters can do more than bother everyone at your upcoming barbecue, though.
+Those pesky critters can do more than bother everyone at your upcoming barbecue, though.
 Some mosquitoes carry diseases that can be dangerous to some people.
-Zika may be one of the most-discussed, but it's certainly not the only one to pose a threat to people who want to enjoy the outdoors this summer.
-Here's how to avoid the skeeters that carry Zika and just about every other fact you'll need about the disease, but in general it's the bug spray-and-coverup time of year.
+Zika may be one of the most-discussed, but it’s certainly not the only one that poses a threat to people who want to enjoy the outdoors this summer.
+In general, it’s the bug spray-and-coverup time of year.

 West Nile virus

-You've no doubt heard of this one: West Nile virus is one of the most-feared mosquito-borne diseases, but most people infected have no symptoms, and therefore don't even realize they have it—which means you have nothing to worry about.
-The CDC states that only 1% of those infected can develop a serious or fatal neurological disorder.
+You’ve no doubt heard of this one: West Nile virus is one of the most-feared mosquito-borne diseases, but most people infected have no symptoms, and therefore don’t even realize they have it—which means you have nothing to worry about.
+Fewer than 1 percent of those infected can develop a serious or fatal neurological disorder, according to the Centers for Disease Control and Prevention (CDC).
 However, there have been outbreaks in recent years, even in the United States.
-According to Brad Leahy of B.O.G.
-Pest Control, the most common areas to find West Nile outbreaks are those that follow bird migration patterns since mosquitoes that feed on birds infected with the virus are its carriers.
-So far, West Nile virus has made its way to every state, except for Hawaii and Alaska.
+According to Brad Leahy, owner and vice president of B.O.G.
+Pest Control in Edgewater, MD, the most common areas to find West Nile outbreaks are those that follow bird migration patterns since mosquitoes that feed on birds infected with the virus are its carriers.
+So far, the West Nile virus has made its way to every state and the District of Columbia, except for Hawaii and Alaska.

 West Nile virus tends to behave like a case of the flu, causing headaches, body aches, fatigue, joint pain, diarrhea, vomiting, and sometimes a rash.
-Signs that it could be heading to a more severe form include high fever, stiffness, seizures, coma, or paralysis in any part of the body.
+Signs that it could become more severe include high fever, stiffness, seizures, coma, or paralysis in any part of the body.
 There is no vaccine available for West Nile, and severe cases require hospitalization.

-To protect yourself against mosquitoes potentially carrying West Nile virus, keep your skin protected, wear mosquito repellant spray, and consider eating foods that defend against mosquito bites before you head outside.
+To protect yourself against mosquitoes potentially carrying West Nile virus, keep your skin protected, wear mosquito repellant spray, and consider these home remedies for mosquitoes before you head outside.

-According to Leahy, yellow fever mosquitoes, which are responsible for Zika, Chikungunya, and—yes—yellow fever, can also transmit dengue virus.
+Yellow fever mosquitoes, which are responsible for Zika, chikungunya, and—yes—yellow fever, can also transmit dengue virus, says Leahy.
 Commonly found in tropical climates, dengue in the United States is mostly a threat along the southern border.

-The CDC lists common symptoms of dengue virus as rash, muscle, joint, or bone pain, severe headache, eye pain, and mild bleeding from the nose or gums.
+Common symptoms of dengue virus include rash, muscle, joint, or bone pain, severe headache, eye pain, and mild bleeding from the nose or gums.
 More severe symptoms include vomiting blood, cold or clammy skin, black or tarry stools, and severe abdominal pain.
 Extreme cases can lead to circulatory failure and death.
-There's currently no treatment for the disease, but most people can lower the severity of symptoms with pain-relieving drugs and drinking plenty of water to stay hydrated.
+There’s currently no treatment for the disease, but most people can lower the severity of symptoms with pain-relieving drugs and drinking plenty of water to stay hydrated.

-The best prevention for dengue virus, like other mosquito borne diseases, is avoiding mosquito bites, especially if you're already feeling ill or have a fever.
-Take this list of things mosquitoes absolutely hate on your next camping trip or outdoor adventure.
+The best prevention for dengue virus, like other mosquito-borne diseases, is avoiding mosquito bites, especially if you’re already feeling ill or have a fever.
+(Learn about the 12 diseases you didn’t know you could get on vacation.)

 Western equine encephalitis

-This African virus has hit the international scene thanks to the spread and hardiness of the Asian tiger mosquito (yellow fever skeeters can also carry the virus).
-Although the virus is very rare in the United States, travelers from the most affected areas, like Africa, India, and Asia, can transport it.
+This African virus has hit the international scene thanks to the hardiness and adaptibility of the Asian tiger mosquito (yellow fever skeeters can also carry the virus).
+Although the virus is rare in the United States, travelers from the most affected areas, like Africa, India, and Asia, can transport it.

 One of the lesser-known mosquito-borne diseases, lymphatic filariasis also is one of the most dangerous.
 The infection is caused by a parasitic worm transferred by several types of mosquitoes and is found in several countries in Africa, South America, and the Western Pacific.
 It doesn’t commonly transfer to the United States from travelers.